Is China using Hungary as its bridgehead in Europe?

 The primary purpose of Xi Jinping's three-day visit to Hungary might be to ensure that Hungary can help China gain market share in the EU, as Beijing and Budapest prepare to sign a total of 16 bilateral agreements.

-The Chinese president has arrived in Budapest early Thursday, the third and last stop of his European visit.
+The Chinese president has arrived in Budapest late Wednesday, in the third and last stop of his European visit.

 During his three-day stay, Xi Jinping and his delegation are expected to conclude a series of economic agreements with Budapest, as China sees Hungary as an important bridgehead in conquering European markets: among other things, Chinese companies are building electric car and battery factories.